gersonmoraes/dryunit/README.md

 # Redefining OCaml story on Unit Testing

-If you've ever written unit tests in virtually any language other than OCaml you can understand how I felt whenever I wrote my OCaml tests.
-If you are familiar to this, you can skip ahead to [Dryunit](#Dryunit) section.
+If you've ever written unit tests in virtually any language other than OCaml you can understand how I felt whenever I wrote my OCaml tests: *Odd*.
+Constantly reminded of the limitations of design choices and sometimes even the ecossystem.
+Usually feeling that there should propbably be a better way to define this. *If only OCaml was more be like other languages*...

+*The simpler way to do things* I've always wanted would be making test code as trivial as good ol' OCaml.
+The same compilation process.
+Integrate test code with whatever tools I use for the project - that includes Merlin, since I usually want autocompletion everywhere.
+Dont make tests a special thing - they are not.
+Dont change the syntax.
+Don't show me boiler plate.
+Don't *make me* write boiler plate.
+Stay far away from my beautiful clean source code, *thank you very much*.

+If you are familiar all of this, you may want to skip ahead to the [Dryunit](#dryunit) section.

 ## The workflow problem

 As you probably know, OCaml doesn't have reflections.
-This means there's no way a testing framework coud, for example, inspect the names of all available testing functions at runtime.
-As a result, *developers need to write bootstrapping code manually*, and keep this section synchronized at all times, since it gets easily out-dated.
+This means that the fact most frameworks require you to *redeclare* every test is because OCaml doesnt let anyone inspect things like module structrue and function names at runtime.
+So the job falls on the developer: *you need to write reflection related code yourself*, in order to frameworks like OUnit and Alcotest show you proper error messages.

+You can still rely on some sort of witchcraft, like writing test code in comments, or putting some test code inlined with source code, using some special syntax and conventions.

-Considering the scenario where we have our source code as a library and our tests in a diferent folder as an executable using that library, this is what a tipical workflow looks like when you write unit test:
+In here, we're only considering the scenario where we have our source code as a library and our tests in a diferent folder as an executable using that library.
+Usually related to this workflow:

-  1. Write your tests as normal functions, using the conventions of the choosen test framework.
+    1. Write your tests as normal functions, using the conventions of a popular test framework.
-  2. Describe all your previously written tests to the test framework, *so it knows what to test, and how to name each test, so it can provide meaningful error messages*.
+    2. Describe all your previously written tests to the framework, giving even a name to the current suite, since module name will be lost at compile.
     3. Compile and run the executable

-The frustrating point is `#2`.
-It's really clear why: anytime you update your test code, you have to be aware of the its effect in the bootstrapping.
-Worst, havens forbid, if you add tons of tests and forget to add one of the corresponding lines in the bootstrap.
-That test will never run and you will never get a warning.
-There was no way around it. *Until now*.
+The frustrating is `#2`.
+A really annoying point: anytime you update your test code, you have to be aware of the its effect in the bootstrapping area.
+Worst, havens forbid, if you add tons of tests and forget to add some of the corresponding lines in the bootstrap.
+Those tests will never run and you will never get a warning.
+There was no elegant way around it. *Until now*.

 ## The story behind the project

 I have been wanting to write an OCaml test framework for sometime now.
-There is, until I gave a good look at Mirage's [Alcotest](https://github.com/mirage/alcotest) project.
-I realized then that, no matter how good a new test library could be, there was still the underlining bootstrap problem.
+There is, until I gave a good look at Mirage's [Alcotest](https://github.com/mirage/alcotest) project, and then realized that, no matter how good a new test library could be, there was still the underlining bootstrapping problem.

 I was toying with the idea of a non-pervasive, nearly invisible test framework.
 Something to make unit tests *DRY* and allow *Convention over Configuration* for what gets to be active or ignored, without bypassing compilation.
 To be truly *DRY*, I shouldn't even consider migrating existing tests from the most popular libraries, like OUnit or Alcotest.
 I wanted to create a tool that would allow you to, basically, ***cutt bootstapping off your test code***.